kudobuilder/kudo/keps/0008-framework-testing.md

 ```

-Test cases can also be defined in directories instead of a single file - the test harness will look for both YAML files and directories.
+Test steps can also be defined in directories instead of a single file - the test harness will look for both YAML files and directories.

-### Test case file structure
+### Test step file structure

-Each test case has a test case file and an assertion file.
-By default (even if no assertion file is provided), all resources defined in the test case file are expected to come to a ready state, unless there is a matching object in the assertion file that defines a different expected state.
+Each test step has a test step file and an assertion file.
+By default (even if no assertion file is provided), all resources defined in the test step file are expected to come to a ready state, unless there is a matching object in the assertion file that defines a different expected state.

-#### TestCase object
+#### TestStep object

-When searching a test case file, if a `TestCase` object is found, it includes settings to apply to the case.
+When searching a test step file, if a `TestStep` object is found, it includes settings to apply to the step.
 This object is not required - if it is not specified then defaults are used.
-No more than one `TestCase` should be defined in a test case.
+No more than one `TestStep` object should be defined in a given test step.

 ```
-type TestCase struct {
+type TestStep struct {
-    // The type meta object, should always be a GVK of kudo.k8s.io/v1alpha1/TestCase.
+    // The type meta object, should always be a GVK of kudo.k8s.io/v1alpha1/TestStep.
     TypeMeta
     // Override the default metadata.
-Set labels or override the test case name.
+Set labels or override the test step name.
     ObjectMeta

-    // Objects to delete at the beginning of the test case.
+    // Objects to delete at the beginning of the test step.
     Delete []corev1.ObjectReference

+    // Indicates that this is a unit test - safe to run without a real Kubernetes cluster.
+    UnitTest bool

+    // Allowed environment labels
+    // Disallowed environment labels
 }
 ```

+Using a `TestStep`, it is possible to skip certain test steps if conditions are not met, e.g., only run a test step on GKE or on clusters with more than three nodes.

 #### TestAssert object

-When searching the assertion file for a test case, if a `TestAssert` object is found, it includes settings to apply to the assertions.
+When searching the assertion file for a test step, if a `TestAssert` object is found, it includes settings to apply to the assertions.
 This object is not required - if it is not specified then defaults are used.
 No more than one `TestAssert` should be defined in a test assertion.

 ```
 type TestAssert struct {